 Maui Walk Through the Beach Parks

 This leaves the Beach Park Walk, and it is indeed an excellent short Maui walk, just over two miles round trip.
-It provides a continuous paved walkway for pedestrians and bicyclists that is pleasantly shaded, right next to the ocean.
-The walkway passes through two long skinny county parks that are effectively continuous: Hanakao’o Beach Park, just south of Kaanapali, and Wahikuli Park, to the south.
+It provides a continuous paved walkway for pedestrians and bicyclists with plenty of shade, right next to the ocean.
+The walkway passes through two long skinny county parks that are effectively continuous.
+Those are Hanakao’o Beach Park, just south of Kaanapali, and Wahikuli Park, to the south.
 The parks have parking lots, rest rooms, picnic tables, barbecue grills and plenty of sandy beachfront.

 If you’d like to wander with me in a relaxed way, read on!
 If you’d like to cut to the chase and get the walking map for your own use, here is all the direction you need, courtesy of Google Maps: